insideout10/wordlift-docs/docs/about.rst

 **WordLift** is a **semantic editor** for WordPress.

-**WordLift** turning editorial contents into actionable knowledge and helps bloggers and site owners reach their maximum potential audiences.
+**WordLift** turns editorial contents into actionable knowledge and helps bloggers and site owners reach their maximum potential audiences.

 About InsideOut10
 _____________